Nico Beyer: Career

 He joined Chased by Cowboys in Venice, California, owned by Exec.
 Producer Linda Ross and directed renown campaigns, such as Mercedes's launch of the E Class and the epic Super Bowl spot for the new Ford F 150 truck (2004).
 Beyer further directed TV spots for Lexus, Canon, Nike, BMW, Cadillac and Land Rover.

-Many awards followed : Gold at the Cannes Lions Festival, Gold at the Clio Festival etc...
+Many awards followed: Gold at the Cannes Lions Festival, Gold at the Clio Awards etc...

 Beyer also started a career in Japan.
 His campaign for Nissan Stagea and collaboration with advertising agency Hakohodu was extremely successful.

 Beyer shared his time between Paris and Los Angeles (2003 - 2008).
 Directing and producing for his own company Chased by Cowboys.

-In 2004, Beyer directed his first TV Show Gottschalk America, featuring celebrity host Thomas Gottschalk.
+In 2004, Beyer directed his first TV show Gottschalk America featuring celebrity host Thomas Gottschalk.
 In the same year, Beyer collaborated with Michael Moore on his campaign against former US president George W. Bush.
 Beyer directed a spot, which shows George W. Bush as the great dictator, recreating the famous dance with the globe of Charlie Chaplin masterpiece The Great Dictator.
-The spot won Gold at the non profit AD Spot Festival.
+The spot won Gold at the non-profit AD Spot Festival.

-In 2008, Beyer moved to Lucerne in Switzerland, where he lives and works until today.

-Beyer is now working on his first movie script.
-He also directs TV spots and music videos (he is represented by White Label in the US market and Black Label for the European market).
-He recently shot campaigns for Hornbach, Audi, Lexus, Jeep, Mercedes, Sky, Smart, Axe, O2 (Telefónica) and Adidas.
+In addition, he directs TC commercials and music videos.
+Beyer is represented by Armoury and Element E in the European market.
+His recent campaigns include projects for brands like Hornbach, Audi, Lexus, Jeep, Mercedes, Sky, Smart, Axe, O2 (Telefónica) and Adidas.

+Between 2022 and 2024, he also directed spots for McDonald's, Qatar Airways, Star Alliance, M, AMG, and Land Rover.

+Currently Beyer is focused on a 90-minute documentary feature titled Never grow up, which explores the Mod scene and its evolution over time.
+In 2010 he published the book Dreiknopf & Dosenbier that covers the Mod scene in Germany.

-His campaign for Hornbach and his spot for Caritas won Beyer numerous, international awards, such as Lions in Cannes, Clio Awards, Cresta Awards, ADC, LIA, Eurobest, Spotlight, Klappe etc...
+His works has earned him numerous international awards, including Lions in Cannes, Clio Awards, Cresta International Advertising Awards, ADC, LIA, Eurobest, Spotlight, Klappe, Red Dot Design Award, Stevie Award and more.
+Particularly for his campaigns for Hornbach and a commercial for Caritas.